ISA Power Industry Division

 Reviewers from across the power industry volunteer each year to review the technical papers that are submitted.
 Draft papers are assigned to reviewers according to the expertise needed to review each paper.
 Each paper is reviewed by 3 reviewers; collusion is avoided in that reviewers remain anonymous to each other.
 A standard scoring system is utilized with points assigned to various categories (originality, clarity and cohesiveness, completeness, accuracy (particularly where mathematic, scientific or related industry/engineering practices are quoted or referred to), and usefulness).

-Reviewers also are alert to commercialism; drafts with excessive use of such are sent back for resubmittal (refusal to clear the exception(s) to commercialism results in a paper’s exclusion).
+Reviewers also are alert to commercialism; drafts with excessive use of such are sent back for re-submittal (refusal to remove the excessive commercialism results in a paperís exclusion).

 There are times (relatively few) when the consensus of the reviewers is such that a paper is deemed inappropriate or so flawed as to recommend exclusion.
 Ordinarily when such is done, authors are notified as to the reasons for rejection.
 The Conference Paper Review Chair (this year Tim Hurst is the Chair) will inform the author.
 As the intent of the conference is to encourage participation, authors are usually encouraged to reconfigure the paper, correct the deficiencies and resubmit at the next conference.

 Whether presenting a paper or Power Point-only presentation, it is important to remember that the conference intent is a technical exchange of information.
-The actual delivery of a presentation is itself not meant to be an infomercial.
+The presentation is not meant to be an infomercial.
 We ask that presenters refrain from comparison terms that imply competitive evaluations.
-Presentations that do not met the ISA/POWID guidelines will be returned to the author for revision.
+Presentations that do not meet the ISA/POWID guidelines will be returned to the author for revision.

 Abstracts, whether for submittal of a technical paper or for submittal of a presentation-only are to be submitted via the X-CD system, which has a link on the conference website (www.isa.org/powersymp).